 In this section you can configure Login with Amazon service.

 By switching this option you can enable or disable Login with Amazon feature.
 This service must be enabled if you want to create customer accounts in your Magento shop when order is placed and to make sure that any of the orders paid with Pay with Amazon will be never a guest order.

 The Client ID identifies your website for Login with Amazon service.
-Please refer to Where to find the required credentials to configure the Magento extension section to find out how to get the value of your Client ID.
+Please refer to the Obtaining Client ID section to find out how to get the value of your Client ID.